 Designed to look like regular sunglasses, the ORBI Prime holds four full HD cameras - two one the front, two on the back - and shoots 360-degree video and images.

 One charge cycle will let you capture around 90 minutes of video, and with microSD storage capability running up to 128GB, you should have plenty of space to keep it before exporting.
 It comes bundled with a video editor that will help you stitch your highlights together and share them on social media.

-While the LucidCam isn't actually a 360-degree camera, we called it the "virtual reality camera for the everyman" in our last write up of the device because of its simplicity.
+While the LucidCam isn't actually a 360-degree camera, we called it the "virtual reality camera for the everyman" because of its simplicity.
 With the press of a single button you can capture video and photos in full HD, and connecting three cams will allow you to shoot in 360-degrees.
-Initially expected to land in 2016, and then delayed until April 2017, the Lucid Cam is now expected to ship in June 2017.
+Initially expected to land in 2016, then delayed until April 2017, then delayed until June 2017, the Lucid Cam is now expected to ship in July 2017.

 Born out of Samsung's in-house C-Labs incubator program the FITT360 is a wearable 360-degree recorder that wants to be more subtle than most.
 FITT360 is a hands-free way of capturing VR-ready footage, and looks like it might not be uncomfortable to wear.
 The headband-style device aims to make it easier to shoot from all angles and here's hoping this one goes from project to product in the not too distant future.

 If you're still curious about the cameras that require deep pockets, here's the shortlist.
 These rigs are aimed at the professional filmmakers rather than average consumers, but it's still fun to learn about things you can't have.

 Ok, this is only one if you're super serious about 360 video.
 Easily the most expensive of the bunch, the Nokia OZO+ is also going to give you the best experience.